 1. Accelerometers track your movement

-The Accelerometers measure the acceleration in different coordinates depending on the type of Accelerometer.
+Accelerometers measure the acceleration in different coordinates depending on the type of Accelerometer.
 If the accelerometer used in the tracker is two-axis, they will be less accurate as compared to the three-axis accelerometers.
 Along with Accelerometers, gyroscope and altimeters also help to measure the altitude, orientation, and rotation to accurately count the steps in different conditions like when climbing mountains or while walking in a park.

 This data is converted into steps and then on the basis of steps count, calories are calculated.
-You can understand there is some sort of guess work involved in this whole process.
+You can understand there is some sort of guesswork involved in this whole process.

-Let's take the example of Step counting.
-When counting the steps, one fitness tracker can ignore a slight movement whereas another fitness tracker can consider it as one step.
+Let’s take the example of Step counting.
+When counting the steps, one activity tracker can ignore a slight movement whereas another fitness tracker can consider it as one step.
 The Threshold for defining the step varies from brand to brand thus the accuracy varies as well.